Luis Garcia Player Props: Nationals vs. Mets

-On Tuesday, Luis Garcia (.263 batting average in his past 10 games, with two home runs, four walks and five RBI) and the Washington Nationals play the New York Mets, whose starting pitcher will be Jose Butto.
-First pitch is at 7:10 PM ET.
+Luis Garcia -- hitting .231 with a double, two home runs, four walks and seven RBI in his past 10 games -- will be in action for the Washington Nationals against the New York Mets, with Kodai Senga on the hill, on April 26 at 7:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Twins.
+He had a one-hit performance in his previous game (1-for-5) against the Mets.

 Luis Garcia Game Info & Props vs. the Mets